fcerbell/fcerbell.github.io/_drafts/en/2017-09-12-IotSensorSendingToRedis.md

 You can see the speed of the loop function.
-Despite you could introduce a `void delay(long ms)` call in the loop, it would be a bad practice, the loop function needs to be executed as fast as possible, without blocking.
-It is better to initialize a millisecond timestamp at each print and to only send a new value after a timeout :
+Despite you could introduce a `void delay(long ms)` call in the loop, it would be a bad practice, the loop function needs to be executed as fast as possible, without blocking, this is the main event loop.
+It is better to initialize a millisecond timestamp at each print and to only read a new value after a timeout :

 ``` c
 //  your network SSID (name)